An investigation of the tangent splash of a subplane of PG(2,q^3): Group properties of tangent subplanes and tangent splashes

+The following corollary follows directly from this proof, and is useful in the rest of the article.

-For part \ref{G9a}, let $I$ be the subgroup of $G$ fixing $\li$ and an \orsp\ $\pi$ tangent to $\li$.
-As $I$ is transitive on the lines of $\pi$ not through $T=\pi\cap\li$ (by part \ref{G9}), $I$ fixes the tangent splash $\ST$ of $\pi $ on $\li$ and is transitive on the non-centre points of $\ST$. \end{proof}
+\begin{corollary}\Label{G9} Let $\pi$ be an \orsp\ tangent to $\ell$ in $\PG(2,q^3)$.
+The subgroup $I=\PGL(3,q^3)_{\pi,\ell}$ fixes the tangent splash of $\pi$ and is transitive on the non-centre points of this splash.
+Further, $I$ fixes linewise the lines of $\pi$ through $T=\pi\cap\ell$, is transitive on the points of $\pi\bs\{T\}$ on these lines, and is transitive on the lines of $\pi$ not through $T$. \end{corollary}

+It will also be useful to study the group of collineations that fixes an \orsp, and determine the orbits of points and lines of $\PG(2,q^3)$ in this group.